fustyles/fuClaw/README.md

 | `GET /mqtt` | Serves `index_mqtt_chat.html` (Gemini web chat UI) |
 | `GET /message?{text}` | Processes a chat message and returns the AI reply |

-The `/updateConfig` endpoint validates that the incoming payload is a complete JSON object (`startsWith("{") && endsWith("}")`) before writing to SD, preventing partial or corrupted configuration saves.
+The `/updateConfig` endpoint validates that the incoming payload is a complete JSON object (`startsWith("{") && endsWith("}")`) before writing to storage, preventing partial or corrupted configuration saves.
+The configuration page also renders the currently selected `gemini_model` and `schedule_timeout`, so both can be reviewed and changed from the browser without touching the source code.

 A second server on **port 82** streams a live MJPEG feed directly from the camera.

 ### Dual AP+STA Concurrent Mode
-`WiFi.enableConcurrent()` launches both an Access Point (`192.168.1.1:81`) and a Station connection simultaneously.
+The device launches both an Access Point (`192.168.1.1:81`) and a Station connection simultaneously.
 This means the device is always reachable for configuration even when the home Wi-Fi is unavailable — a critical feature for initial setup and field recovery.

 ### Web Chat Interface (`index_chat.html`)
 The chat page communicates with the device via `GET /message?<text>` — a pure HTTP query with no WebSocket or backend server required.
 Design highlights: